ultraflame4/CDEVRestaurantReview/README.md

 ## Thjings to Note:
 - See icons from https://icones.js.org/
 - Use library [Iconfig](https://docs.iconify.design/iconify-icon/react.html) to use icons from multiple vendors in React

+- Use geocoding to convert addresses to coordinates.
+Do this manually and store it in the database.
+Google Map Api use requires $$$ :(